 As you age, normal skin can start to become more dry, leading to less elasticity and more visible lines.
-This is completely natural and shouldn’t be any cause for alarm, but it can be disappointing for someone who had perfect skin in their youth.
-As you grow older, regardless of your personal skin type, it’s important that you protect yourself with sunscreen and a good moisturizer.
+That is completely natural and shouldn’t be any cause for alarm, but it can be disappointing for someone who had perfect skin in their youth.
+As you grow older, regardless of your personal skin type, it’s crucial that you protect yourself with sunscreen and a good moisturizer.

 To combat oily skin, make sure to wash your face once or twice each day, use a gentle cleanser, and avoid scrubbing too hard.
 You should also avoid picking or popping blemishes, as they’ll take longer to heal.

 Combination skin is dry in some areas and oily in others, and ages differently between individuals.
 Often, the T-zone between nose, forehead, and chin is more prone to oil accumulating.
 This skin type is common among adults.
 While it can lead to large pores and blackheads, it offers more hydration than dry skin and less irritation than oily skin.
 If you have combination skin, be sure to wash with a gentle cleanser and keep yourself moisturized to avoid your skin drying out as you age.

 This post contains affiliate links to make your shopping more convenient.